The confusion about tongue-tie is real.

 Is tongue tie a problem for you or your child?

-I can provide an in-depth, structural, and functional assessment that can help you understand whether you or your child has a tongue-tie that is adversely affecting speech and feeding.
-We’ll take several measurements, photographs, and videos to look closely at range of motion, oral motor abilities, eating, swallowing, and speech.
+We can provide an in-depth, structural, and functional assessment that can help you understand whether you or your child has a tongue-tie that is adversely affecting speech and feeding.
+We’ll look closely at range of motion, oral motor abilities, eating, swallowing, and speech.

-If tongue-tie isn’t the problem, I’ll let you know.
+If tongue-tie isn’t the problem, we’ll let you know.

-If it’s a factor, I’ll refer you to the right professional to determine the best procedure.
+If it’s a factor, we’ll refer you to the right professional to determine the best procedure.

-After any recommended procedure, I’ll guide you before and after surgery to ensure the best possible outcomes.
+After any recommended procedure, we’ll guide you before and after surgery to ensure the best possible outcomes.

 What is tongue thrust anyway?